 PLTC Student Section

-STUDENTS: Apply for the PLTC Annual Student Research Award
+PLTC Student Research Award Invitation 2018

 Manuscripts should generally by 8-12 pages, exclusive of tables and figures.
-Manuscripts that are being presented as posters or in symposia at the GSA annual meeting(or at APA) will be accepted and encouraged; please let us know if the manuscript you submit is being presented(or has been submitted).
-Manuscripts submitted to other organizations’ award programs will not be considered for this award.
+Manuscripts that are being presented as posters or in symposia at the annual GSA meeting(or at APA) will be accepted and encouraged though not required.
+Please note in your letter if the manuscript you submit is being presented(or has been submitted, or was recently presented).
+Manuscripts presented to other organizations’ award programs will not be considered for the award.

 Past Award Winners

-|2012||Weston Donaldson, M.S. -- Colorado State University
+Weston Donaldson, M.S. -- Colorado State University

 Honorable Mention: Amanda Foster, M.S. -- Colorado State University